Newsletter Sponsor Finder — InboxReads Directory Scraper avatar

 3. Read sponsorshipPlatforms in the output — the platforms (Paved, BuySellAds, Passionfroot...) where that newsletter actually sells placements, i.e. where to go buy.
 To target one ad network, put its name in the Sponsorship platforms input (e.g. ["Paved"]) and only newsletters selling through it come back.

-4. Turn on Only new since last run and schedule the run to monitor newly listed newsletters (new inventory alert).
+4. Schedule the run and compare snapshots downstream to monitor newly listed newsletters (new inventory alert).

 5. Export JSON, CSV or Excel — or call it over the API: